 Do not fully energize the ProMelt, except for this brief test, until the concrete is cured or asphalt is cool.
-This could cause improper curing of the surface materials.
+Heating the ProMelt too soon could cause improper curing of the surface materials.

-CAUTION: Do not operate the system with air temperatures above 50°F (10°C) except for this brief test.
+CAUTION: Do not operate the system with air temperatures above 68°F (20°C) except for this brief test.
 This will stress the materials and reduce the life of the heating cable and may cause damage to the materials and heating cables.